Christmas, Tower

 The sheep pastured on Bethlehem’s hills were no ordinary sheep.
 Every year, Israel’s High Priest came to this flock, descendants of the sheep King David tended centuries before, to find the perfect Passover lamb whose blood would be shed on behalf of the people.

 The Lamb of God, the perfect Passover lamb, entered the world where all the Passover lambs were born.
-Of course, He was.
-Because that’s how God works.

 When Joseph brought Mary to Bethlehem, the Jews had been waiting for their Messiah for centuries.
 But their wait was over!
 Micah tells us not only that the Messiah would be born in Bethlehem, but that God’s kingdom would be revealed at Migdal-Eder, the tower of the the flock, on the hill of the Daughter of Zion in Bethlehem.

 But I don’t think anyone expected the Messiah to be revealed as a baby instead of a conquering king.
 You can’t blame them.
 Dominion?
 Kingdom?
 I suspect they thought Messiah would use the tower as a fortified stronghold as He triumphed over His enemies.
 Who would have dreamed the tower would be his nursery?
-Then again, considering the multitude of the heavenly army that attended His birth, I suppose it was a fortified stronghold.
+Then again, considering the multitude of the heavenly army that attended His birth, I suppose it was a well-defended stronghold.

 Joseph must not have seen this twist coming.
 If he had understood how the Son of God being born in this stable fulfilled Micah’s prophecy, I think he would have headed straight for the tower when it came time for Mary to deliver.
 There was no room for Jesus anywhere else in town because he had to be born in Migdal-Eder.
 That was the Father’s plan all along.